 We are changing the way that our hosted voice services are delivered.
-Our main focus is on migrating our hosting from a traditional data centre to Amazon AWS – a world-leading cloud service.
+Our main focus is on migrating our hosting from a traditional data centre to Amazon AWS – a leading cloud service.
 This will mean greater resilience, better performance and a more scalable infrastructure.

 The update will allow us to provide these benefits:

-Infrastructure improvements will be rolled out faster
+Infrastructure improvements will be rolled out faster.

-Softphone updates will be released and provisioned more quickly
+Softphone updates will be released and provisioned more quickly.

-We can put in place failover protocols to enable almost 100% uptime in virtually any scenario
+We can put in place failover protocols to enable almost 100% uptime in virtually any scenario.

-Our new infrastructure will allow us to add new features almost immediately, for example Busy Lamp Field (BLF).
+Our new infrastructure will allow us to add new features almost immediately, such as…